latchbio/takara-devkit/README.md

 ## `requirements.txt`

 Optional file listing additional pip packages to install at pod startup.
-New packages can be added, but versions of packages already in the base image cannot be changed due to version constraints.
+New packages can be added, but versions of packages already in [the base image requirements](https://gist.github.com/t-proctor/842bebd840eb342195e2261f706f36e9) cannot be changed due to version constraints.

 ## How To Test